Did you know?

 Nelson Mandela Bay Metro attractions are plenty, with the warm waters of Algoa Bay providing perfect swimming, angling, kite- and wind-surfing, snorkelling and canoeing conditions.
-The bay's numerous reefs and shipwrecks make it popular with scuba divers, while its abundance of marine life, including dolphins, whales and sharks, provides for exciting excursions.
+The bay's numerous reefs and shipwrecks make it popular with scuba divers.

 The region is a delight for sportsmen and -women with the St George's stadium used for rugby, cricket and soccer games as well as music festivals.